 First Nations Child and Family Services

-Indigenous Services Canada (ISC)'s First Nations Child and Family Services (FNCFS) program funds prevention and protection services to support the safety and well-being of First Nation children and families on reserve.
+Indigenous Services Canada's First Nations Child and Family Services program funds prevention and protection services to support the safety and well-being of First Nations children and families living on reserve.

-Budget 2018 proposes to invest new funding of $1.4 billion in this program over six years starting in 2017-2018 to ensure the safety, security and well-being of Indigenous children.
+Budget 2018 commits to invest new funding of $1.4 billion in the FNCFS program over 6 years starting in 2017-2018 to ensure the safety, security and well-being of Indigenous children.

 About the program

-Since 2007, INAC has introduced a prevention-based funding model to support more focus on prevention, early intervention, and alternatives to traditional institutional care or foster care, such as the placement of children with family members in a community setting.
-Starting in 2016, all INAC regional offices provide three streams of funding under FNCFS:
+ISC uses a prevention-based funding model to support early intervention and alternatives to traditional institutional care and foster care, such as the placement of children with family members in a community setting.

 - Prevention: resources for enhanced prevention services

-- Maintenance: direct costs of placing First Nation children into temporary or permanent care out of the parental home (such as foster care rates and group home rates)
+- Maintenance: direct costs of placing First Nations children into temporary or permanent care out of the parental home (such as foster care rates and group home rates)

-Tripartite tables, technical working groups, and regional advisory committees comprised of First Nations representatives, INAC and provinces are in place in all provinces:
+Tripartite tables, technical working groups and regional advisory committees comprised of representatives from First Nations, ISC, all provinces and Yukon are in place:

-- Alberta: Senior Officials Steering Committee (SOSC) and Technical Working Group
+- Alberta: Senior Officials Steering Committee and Technical Working Group

 - Ontario: Technical Table on Child and Family Well-Being

-- Prince Edward Island: Policy and Planning Forum
+- Prince Edward Island: Indigenous child well-being committee

 - Newfoundland and Labrador: Innu Round Table Secretariat